spettersson/splunk4patientprivacy/data_guide.md

 # **Data Guide**
-This data guide serves the purpose of description how to get
+This data guide serves the purpose of description how to get the required data into Splunk and normalized so they can be fed into the use cases.